trevorl816/home-network-vlan-setup/README.md

 	1. Navigate to Interfaces > Other Types > VLAN.
 	2. Click the + button to add a new VLAN.
-	3. Create VLANs with the following details:
+	3. I created the VLANs with the following details:

 VLAN ID	Description	Parent Interface
-10	Management	LAN
+10	Management	LAN (igb2 in my case)
 20	Servers		LAN
 30	Trusted Devices	LAN
 40	IoT Devices	LAN
-50	Guest WiFi	LAN